spwhitton/git-remote-gcrypt/README.rst

 This helper handles gcrypt:: URLs that will access a remote repository encrypted with GPG, using our custom format.

-Supported locations are `local`, `ssh://` and `sftp://`, where the repository is stored as a set of files.
-If the location instead is any `<giturl>`, gcrypt will store the same representation in a git repository, and so it can be bridged over any git transport.
+Supported locations are `local`, `ssh://`, `rsync://` and `sftp`, where the repository is stored as a set of files, or instead any `<giturl>` where gcrypt will store the same representation in a git repository, bridged over arbitrary git transport.

 ..
-NOTE:: Repository format MAY STILL change, incompatibly
+NOTE:: Repository format MAY STILL change, incompatibly.
+We may
+          not continue to support all types of remote transport.

 Quickstart
 ..........